Skip to main content

 Resident Life

-Volunteer or donate to Terps Move Out Donation Drive
+• Volunteer or donate to the Terp to Terp Donation Drive

-Find a collection bin in the lobby where your residence hall service desk is and donate any items you don't plan to pack up and take home.
-Help support fellow Terps from May 10 - May 17, while taking action to reduce waste on our campus.
+Find a collection bin in the lobby where your residence hall service desk is and donate any items you may no longer need.
+Help support fellow Terps now through December 17, while taking action to reduce waste on our campus.

 Career & Internship Assistance